-Voters are suppressed and discouraged in many ways:
+Safe and accessible voting is discouraged in many ways:

-- Suppression of Voter Registration Drives: In many states, restrictive laws (for instance, requiring the presentation of a birth certificate) make it virtually impossible to conduct voter registration drives.
+- Deliberate barriers to registering voters: In many states, restrictive laws (for instance, requiring the presentation of a birth certificate) make it virtually impossible to conduct voter registration drives.

-- Eliminating vote-by-mail options (that allowed busy & home-bound people to vote)
+- Eliminating vote-by-mail options that allowed busy and hourly workers plus home-bound people to vote more easily.

-- Felony Disenfranchisement: Over 6 million ex-felons nationwide are prevented from voting (1.68 million in Florida alone).
+- Felony Disenfranchisement: Several million ex-felons nationwide are prevented from voting or face huge obstacles to registering to vote.

-- Mishandling votes (inaccurate machines, losing votes, etc.)
+- Mishandling votes (inaccurate machines, machines lacking an un-hackable paper trail, losing votes, etc.).